INITIATIVES FOR JUST COMMUNITIES

 The four programs of IJC are:

-- Circles of Support & Accountability (CoSA) (operating since 1998) engages community volunteers to form circles to support the healthy integration and accountability of people with high-risk offence cycles as they are released from prison and settle back into the community.
+- Circles of Support & Accountability (CoSA) (operating since 1998) engages community volunteers to form circles to support the healthy integration and accountability of people with high-risk offence cycles as they are released from prison.
+This is a long-term program that works to assist individuals who are often alienated from family, friends, and other supports to integrate back into the community, while holding them accountable for unhealthy and dangerous behaviour.
 CoSA Winnipeg is part of the national body of CoSA Canada, which includes 16 programs spanning eight provinces.

 - Open Circle (operating since the early 1970’s) encourages volunteers to visit men and women in prison and offer caring, non-judgemental support.
 We also seek to support the healthy integration of men and women in prison back into the community.